chriscra/abandonment_trajectories/README.md

-# Abandonment trajectories: investigating the timing, duration, and persistence of cropland abandonment, and its implications for the environment
+# Abandonment trajectories: investigating the persistence of cropland abandonment and its implications for biodiversity and carbon sequestration

 This repository houses analysis scripts and documentation for: